zilliztech/doc_en/megawise/install_megawise_sql_en.md

     $ ifconfig
     ```

-    MegaWise Docker creates a built-in database `postgres` after launch.
-A default user `zilliz` is created in the database.
-You will then be prompted to enter the password.
-The default password is `zilliz` .

     If the terminal displays the following information, you can assume that the connection to MegaWise is successful.